chadwickbureau/register/README.md

 -----

 The table data/names.csv provides a list of alternate or variant names.
 These may include aliases/assumed names, legal names, birth names, or anglicizations/abbreviations of names.
+This is a relatively new product and is at present known to be very incomplete, even for people with MLB experience.